joncombe/django-file-serve-view/README.md

 ---

-Extras: To override the error messages, override the error401(), error403() and error404() methods.
+To change the error messages, override the error401(), error403() and error404() methods.
 See the [source code](https://github.com/joncombe/django-file-serve-view/blob/master/fileserveview/views.py) for details.